SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

-**Automatization for Tag Creation with the Username ARN and ID:**
+# Automatization for Tag Creation with the Username ARN and ID:

 We already have to have an AWS organization set in place with all the neccesary permissions accross accounts to ensure that resource creation events and all related event calls are to be passed between the accounts of the organization.
 At least two accounts.
 A ReceiverAccount with ID 111111111111 and a SenderAccount with ID 222222222222.
 For the sake of this document the ID of our organization is o-myexampleOrgId

-**List of Resources Used or Deployed**
+## List of Resources Used or Deployed
-IAM Roles
+### IAM Roles
-LambdaAdmin - Role with the necessary permissions to enable the Lambda functions to perform the task with want them to do In ReceiverAccount
+**LambdaAdmin** - Role with the necessary permissions to enable the Lambda functions to perform the task with want them to do In ReceiverAccount
-LambdaExecute - Role we create in SenderAccount with to be assumed by LambdaAdmin from ReceiverAccount to get the creation events.
+**LambdaExecute** - Role we create in SenderAccount with to be assumed by LambdaAdmin from ReceiverAccount to get the creation events.
-Sns Topics
+### Sns Topics
-SnsSendToLambdaOhio - We deploy this Sns Topic in us-east-2 in Reciever account to send the creation event to ExtracSns to us-east-1.
+**SnsSendToLambdaOhio** - We deploy this Sns Topic in us-east-2 in Reciever account to send the creation event to ExtracSns to us-east-1.
 Sns topics allow us to send events across regions.
-Lambda functions
+### Lambda functions
-ExtractSns - Converts the string coming from the Sns Topic "SnsSendToLambdaOhio" back into Json.
+**ExtractSns** - Converts the string coming from the Sns Topic "SnsSendToLambdaOhio" back into Json.
 It has as target destination TagCreatorId Lambda Function.
-TagCreatorId- creates tags with the creator ID and arn to track who did what.
+**TagCreatorId**- creates tags with the creator ID and arn to track who did what.
 This is a highly valuable feature to help keep tracking resources and reduce the time consuming resource management.
 CloudWatch Rules - We create a rule to capture events in us-east-2 in sender account and in the receiver account also in us-east-2. also we have to add a permission to allow even buses to pass events in the organization and edit trust relationships.

-**How does it work?**
+## How does it work?
 We will pass a deployment event in us-east-2 in SenderAccount to lambda functions in us-east-1 in a ReceiverAccount to create tags onto the resources newly deployed the ReceivingAccount.
 So, we have to create a pipeline to make this posible.
 We will deploy a pair of lambda functions; ExtractSns and TagCreatorId in the us-east-1 region in a designated account that we will be ReceiverAccount in our organization.
 The purpose is to centralize the control and tagging of resources being deployed in any member account of the organization.
 Also, we will use the Member Account which will be sending the creation event calls as SenderAccount to help you to follow this tutorial.
 When properly set our lambdas in the ReceiverAccount are fired when any AWS resource is deployed by SenderAccount either by using the console or the AWS SDK for Python (Boto3).
 The Process begins this way; a Vpc is deployed, then Cloudwatch captures and sends the event through Event Buses to a matching Event Bus in ReceiverAccount in the same region.
 From ReceiverAccount in us-east-2, Cloudwatch-Event Buses sends it to a Topic SNS named "SnsSendToLambdaOhio" (also in us-east-2) that sends a string with the event info to the ExtractSns function (that is in us-east-1).
 With this setting we allowteh call event to be passed from the Ohio to Virginia region within ReceiverAccount.
 Then we can repeat the same process for the other regions that apply.